What is Aikido?

 - Aiki News/Aikido Journal (1974-2000)

-Interesting discussion and blogs can be found at:
+Interesting and current discussion and blogs can be found at:

 - some of the most interesting discussion prompted by: